KNEE REPLACEMENT SPECIALIST IN HOUSTON, TX

 Without functional knees, it is impossible to walk or run.
 They’re one of the most crucial and complex joints in the body.
 However, they are also easily damaged.
 The American Academy of Orthopedic Surgeons reports that every year, almost 800,000 knee replacement surgeries are performed in the United States alone.
 Trauma, arthritis, and other conditions can make it hard to perform even simple tasks, robbing you of your quality of life and independence.

-If you are experiencing knee pain and limited mobility, contact us here at Orthopaedic Associates to schedule a consult at one of our 5 area in Houston Orthopaedic Surgery Offices to discuss your symptoms and learn more about treatment options.
+If you are experiencing knee pain and limited mobility, contact us here at Orthopaedic Associates to schedule a consult at one of our 5 areas in Houston, knee replacement specialist offices to discuss your symptoms and learn more about treatment options.
 We are also currently part of a Houston Texas knee pain trial, ask to see if you may be a candidate.

 What Causes Knee Pain?